mattfenwick/clojarse-js/README.md

    - macro and whitespace characters have special meaning inside strings: they terminate octal and unicode escape sequences
-   - octal and unicode escapes use Java's `Character.digit` and `Character.isDigit`, so they seem to work other forms of digits, such as u+ff13
+   - octal and unicode escapes use Java's `Character.digit` and `Character.isDigit`, so they seem to work on other forms of digits, such as u+ff13

+            "\uＡＢＣＤ" is the 1 character string "ꯍ"
+            // b/c each of ＡＢＣＤ is a digit according to Character.digit(ch, 16)

 Examples